NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 surrounding lava.
 Only used if `surrounded_by_lava` is set to True.
 In that case, default is 1, otherwise the value will be None.
 Note that this value will need to fit within room bounds, otherwise may error.
+- `surrounding_safe_zone`: (bool, or list of bools): If set to True and `surrounded_by_lava` is True, a buffer area (at least 0.5) will be set around the surrounding lava to ensure that it does not touch any other sections of lava or room walls/corners, and therefore allowing the performer to move around the surrounding lava's perimeter.
 - `rotate_cylinders` (bool): Whether or not to rotate cylindrical shapes along their x axis so that they are placed on their round sides (needed for collision scenes).
 This would only apply to these shapes: 'cylinder',